TURKMENISTAN – North – Daşoguz, Lebap (Turkmenabat)

 Turkmenistan – North – Daşoguz, Lebap (Turkmenabat) October 28-30, 2019

-After seeing the last sights in Ashgabat (Nisa, Carpet Musuem, Turkmenbashi Ruhy Mosque), we had lunch in the big shopping center and started the drive to the Darvaza gas fire crater.
+After seeing the last sights in Ashgabat (Nisa, Carpet Museum, Turkmenbashi Ruhy Mosque), we had lunch in the big shopping center and started the drive to the Darvaza gas fire crater.
 I was joined by a young woman from Sweden, a book critic for a major Swedish newspaper and on the Nobel Prize for Literature selection committee.

 Yerbent (pop 3000)

 One of the largest towns in the desert, it is in Ahal Province.
-It gets its water by pipeline from Ashgabat and collects rain water.
+It gets its water by pipeline from Ashgabat and collects rainwater.
 It has all the basic services.

 After the Soviets took over in 1924, this town revolted against Russian control and in 1931, 11 Russians were killed by the locals.
 The Russians finally gained control by force.
 Hundreds were eventually killed in one raid against the Yamut tribe.